chrisoldwood/DDECmd/ReadMe.txt

 Documentation
 -------------

-There is an HTML based manual - DDECmd.html.
+There is an HTML based manual (DDECmd.html) which can be launched using the --manual switch.

 Development
 -----------